raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

 DO NOT REBOOT OR STOP THE SERVICE DURING DB CREATION PROCESS.
 YOU MAY CORRUPT THE FILES - in case of that happening, start sync from scratch by deleting and recreating `fulcrum_db` folder.

 💡 Fulcrum must first fully index the blockchain and compact its database before you can connect to it with your wallets.
-This can take up until ~3.5 - 4 days.
+This can take up to ~3.5 - 4 days.
 Only proceed with the [Desktop Wallet Section](../../bitcoin/desktop-wallet.md) once Fulcrum is ready.

 💡 After the initial sync of Fulcrum, if you want to still use zram, you can return to the default zram config.